Lucasc-99/pydeidentify/README.md

 See all available langauges and pipelines at https://spacy.io/models

+There is no need to download these, simply pass a pipeline by name into the Deidentifier class and
+pydeidentify will automatically download and cache it

 ## Get and Run Example Code with pip
 ```bash
 $ git clone https://github.com/Lucasc-99/pydeidentify